edwardlavender/flapper/README.md

 ## Space use algorithms

-The main thrust of `flapper` is the implementation of existing and new algorithms designed to infer space use from PAT data and their evaluation under different circumstances (e.g., array designs, movement and detection models).
+The main thrust of `flapper` is the implementation of algorithms designed to infer space use from PAT data and their evaluation under different circumstances (e.g., array designs, movement models and detection models).

 ### The centres of activity (COA) algorithm